More time for fun.

 As a professional open source software user, I believe that I have a moral obligation to give something back to the open source community.

 In 2022 I helped out the non-profit Questionmark to upgrade their two Ruby on Rails apps.
 Their budget was fixed, so my focus was on maximising the impact of my time.
-A couple of unmaintained gems were updated to extend Rails compatibility, so we did not have to migrate.
+A couple of unmaintained gems were updated to extend Rails compatibility, so we did not have to perform time-intensive migrations.
 For others, I found alternatives that had easy migration paths.
 The test suite was improved with parallel tests and stability improvements to reduce the impact of a couple of inherently brittle tests.
 Test coverage was added in a couple of places to minimize the risk of the upgrade breaking things undetected.

-In 2020 we (Gerard, Rachid and me) took over maintenance and development of Reisbalans, a service which started in 2012 as Workaway.
+In 2020 we (Gerard, Rachid, and me) took over maintenance and development of Reisbalans, a service which started in 2012 as Workaway.

 Reisbalans offers companies a way to give employees a mobility budget, which employees can spend flexibly, instead of working with fixed travel compensation which may or may not be sufficient.
 From a software perspective it’s closely related to accounting software, in that there is a lot of bookkeeping and transaction processing happening.